-What should be included in your paper?
+What should be included in a residency personal statement?

 - The first thing that should be on your paper is the introduction.
 It should grab the reader's’ attention and make them interested in the story you are about to tell.